oracle-livelabs/spatial-graph/spatial-ai/ev/import-notebooks/import-notebooks.md

       ![Python paragraph](images/py-paragraph-a.png)

-6. In the Python paragraph add a new line and enter
+6. In the Python paragraph add a new line and paste in the following.

       ```
       <copy>